Many people today are transforming their residences into smart homes. And for a good reason – modern smart home technology is incredible.

 - Needs to store essential kitchen accessories

-The first lighting issue with kitchens is making sure there is ample task lighting.
-No home chef wants to cook in a kitchen with poor lighting, and eating good food is essential to everyone.
+The first lighting issue with kitchens is ensuring ample task lighting.
+No home chef wants to cook in a kitchen with poor lighting, and eating good food is essential for everyone.

 We begin with overhead lighting.
-Most kitchens are already equipped with fluorescent lighting for softening – since natural lighting is low.
+Since natural lighting is low, most kitchens are already equipped with fluorescent lighting for softening.
 Secondly, most kitchens have the token light over the kitchen sink and the stove.
 These lights serve two purposes.
-They are lovely task lights for doing various kitchen tasks, and they are great accent lights as well.
+They are lovely task lights for doing various kitchen tasks and are also great accent lights.

 If your task lighting is sufficient and you only need accent lighting, here are some options:

 - Install lighting underneath your cabinets for the right effect

 - Install lighting over your cabinets that point to the ceiling

 - Using a series of small spotlights over your island or eat-in table

 The good news is that there are accent lighting kits available designed explicitly for use in kitchens.
 How great is that?